puppeteer/puppeteer/docs/api/puppeteer.filechooser.md

 ## Remarks

-`FileChooser` objects are returned via the `page.waitForFileChooser` method.
+`FileChooser` instances are returned via the [Page.waitForFileChooser()](./puppeteer.page.waitforfilechooser.md) method.

+In browsers, only one file chooser can be opened at a time.
+All file choosers must be accepted or canceled.
+Not doing so will prevent subsequent file choosers from appearing.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `FileChooser` class.

 ## Example

-An example of using `FileChooser`:

 ```ts
 const [fileChooser] = await Promise.all([